 The following excerpt is from Mark Siebert's book, Franchise Your Business.
 Buy it now from the Entrepreneur Bookstore.

 Mark Siebert delivers the ultimate how-to guide to employing one of the greatest growth strategies ever – franchising.
 Siebert shares decades of experience, insights and practical advice to help grow your business exponentially through franchising while avoiding the pitfalls.
 In this edited excerpt, the author discusses the key components of the franchise disclosure document and explains why certain items are included.

 After choosing to franchise your business, you'll need to provide your prospective franchisees with a franchise disclosure document (FDD) 14 calendar days before taking any fees or signing any contracts with them (or upon their reasonable request).
 Because you don't count the actual day you provide the FDD or the day it's signed, you're actually able to sign on Day 16.
 There's no need to file this document with any federal agency: Simply present the document to your prospect, and the countdown begins.

 The original purpose of the FDD dates back to the days when fast-talking franchise salespeople would play fast and loose with the truth, resulting in a number of franchisees who would invest their life savings into franchises that would ultimately fail.
 In order to protect these "consumers," the FTC promulgated the rule to inform franchise buyers more fully about the investment they were considering.

 In essence, the FDD is just that.
 It's a document that is drafted in a prescribed format to provide your prospective franchisee with the information they need to make an informed decision.
-And while the quality and contents of these documents vary, each FDD is required to contain the following sections in this order:
+And although the quality and contents of these documents vary, each FDD is required to contain the following sections in this order:

-1. The Franchisor and Any Parents, Predecessors, and Affiliates
+1. The Franchisor and Any Parents, Predecessors and Affiliates

 2. Business Experience